jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/tanh.png" style="border:none;width:50%">
 </div>

 As mention before, we want the gradient descent to follow the curve of the cost function but not in some zip zap pattern.
 For the sigmoid function, the output value is always positive (between 0 and 1).
-According to the formula below, the sign for the gradient for $$W$$ subjects to the sign of $$  \frac {\partial J}{\partial l_{k+1}} $$ because $$X$$ is always positive in a sigmoid layer output.
-So the derivatives for this layer are either all positive or all negative.
-Instead of following the curve, all $$ W $$ in this layer move in the same direction in a zip zap pattern.
+According to the formula below, the sign for the gradient for $$W$$ subjects to the sign of $$  X \cdot \frac {\partial J}{\partial l_{k+1}} $$.
+Because $$X$$ is always positive in a sigmoid layer output, the derivatives for this layer are either all positive or all negative.

 $$
 \frac {\partial l_{k}}{\partial W} = X \cdot \frac {\partial J}{\partial l_{k+1}}
 $$

+Instead of following the curve, all $$ W $$ in this layer move in the same direction in a zip zap pattern.
 Since tanh has both positive and negative outputs, tanh does not have this problem as sigmoid.

 Numpy provides all API to implement these functions.
 ```python